-A: All members must have completed their enrollment in the Tuition Assistance program (including meeting with a Career and Education Navigator) before submitting a Funding Request.
+A: All members must have completed their enrollment in the Tuition Assistance program (including meeting with a Regional Education Navigator) before submitting a Funding Request.
 If you are enrolled in the Tuition Assistance program and submit a reimbursement request for eligible expenses, you will be mailed a check within 30 days from the submission of all required paperwork.

 Q: Is there a deadline for submitting reimbursement requests?

 A: The Training Fund recommends that you submit your reimbursement requests on a quarterly basis; however, the annual deadline for reimbursements is January 15th for any costs incurred during the previous year.
 Remember!
 Only members who are already enrolled in the Tuition Assistance program can submit costs for reimbursement.
-Consult with your Career and Education Navigator if you have questions.
+Consult with your Regional Education Navigator if you have questions.

 For example, you are enrolled in the Tuition Assistance program and paid for your summer quarter course on July 2, 2016.
 You have until January 15, 2017 to submit your reimbursement.